 These informal advisory sessions involved any or all of the following areas:

 •Advice on developing your practice and looking at other works that may be interesting in relation to this

 •Advice on exhibition possibilities, appropriate organisations and events to approach

 •Advice about promoting your work

-In partnership with Northern Film and Media’s Film Club Programme and Practice Makes Practice we will be hosting five One-to-One advice sessions at The NewBridge Project between September and February.
-Practitioners include; Steven Bode, Director, Film and Video Umbrella; Guy Sherwin, Artist; Ben Cook, Director of LUX; Lindsay Seers, artist and Maggie Ellis, Head of Artists Moving Image and Film London.
+In partnership with Northern Film and Media’s Film Club Programme and Practice Makes Practice we hosted five One-to-One advice sessions at The NewBridge Project between September and February.
+Practitioners included; Steven Bode, Director, Film and Video Umbrella; Guy Sherwin, Artist; Ben Cook, Director of LUX; Lindsay Seers, artist and Maggie Ellis, Head of Artists Moving Image and Film London.

 Accessibility: NewBridge Studios has limited accessibility, this event will take place in the Annex Space on the first floor of NewBridge Studios.
 We regret, due to the age of our building and its change of use we do not have a functioning lift.
 Please contact us prior to visiting if you require additional information regarding access and facilities